 Everyone is busy.
 There are never enough hours in the day or week to get the essential work done.
 When things get busy – and let’s face it, that’s all the time – we often get tunnel vision and focus on getting through the day-to-day needs.
 It’s hard to be creative when you’re constantly treading water.
 It is important for teams to make time to exist in a creative head space.

 We schedule brainstorming sessions regularly and well in advance.
 Otherwise, we would just push the activity off.
 We also give this activity the time it deserves because it is important.
-Scheduling about two hours works best: it gives enough time for the creative energy to build, and participants have time to explore, discuss and debate ideas.
+Scheduling about two hours works best: It’s enough time for the creative energy to build, and participants have time to explore, discuss and debate ideas.

 That being said, two hours on a Friday afternoon can seem like torture.
 So can an early Monday morning.
 Choose your time wisely.
 Depending on your team, recognize when they are most alert, ready for work and open-minded.